VirtualBox | Linagora

 AdvantagesDisadvantages

-Completely free and built on open‑source technologyPerformance can be lower depending on the configuration
+Completely free and based on open-source technologyPerformance may be lower depending on the configuration

-Cross‑platform compatible with Windows, Linux and macOSInstallation problems may occur depending on the host OS
+Cross-platform, compatible with Windows, Linux and macOSPossible installation issues depending on the host OS

-Wide range of features through Guest Additions and the Extension PackSome advanced features require the Extension Pack, which is offered under a different license
+A wide range of features with Guest Add-ons and the Extension PackSome advanced features require the extension pack, which is subject to a different licence

-High flexibility to configure CPU, RAM, storage and networkingMemory management can be demanding for the host
+High flexibility when configuring the CPU, RAM, storage and networkMemory management can sometimes be demanding for the host

-Active community and very complete documentation, reinforced by a large open‑source communityCompatibility varies with different OS versions
+An active community and very comprehensive documentation, backed by a large open-source communityCompatibility varies depending on the OS version

 Conclusion